nhman2002/UX-Design/pa2.md

 - Demographics:
   - Age: 22
   - Gender: Female
-  - Occupation: Undrgraduate Student
+  - Occupation: Undergraduate Student
   - Hobbies: Sports, Listening to music, Shopping

 1. What sport do you like to play?
     - I like to play cricket, football and badminton.
 2. What difficulties do you often face when preparing to play that sport (number of players, yard, equipment, ...)
     - When preparing for cricket, I often face difficulties in finding enough players, securing a suitable court, and ensuring we have all the necessary equipment.
 Because this sport is not yet popular in Vietnam, it will be difficult to find people to play with.
 Moreover, the equipment is also quite expensive, so it is difficult to buy it all at once.
 3. If the place to play is far from where you live, do you want to go or not?
     - This is also quite difficult to answer.
-But I will try to come if I promised before.
+But I will try to come if I have promised before.
 4. If in the match there were people more qualified than you, how would you feel?
     - I will feel a little inferior, but I will try to learn from them.

-5. What format have you used to schedule and invite friends to participate in sports with?
+5. What format have you used to schedule and invite friends to participate in sports?
-    - I often use Messenger or Zalo to schedule and invite friends to participate in sports with
+    - I often use Messenger or Zalo to schedule and invite friends to participate in sports
 6. If there were an application that provides player search and appointment scheduling, would you want to use it?
 Why?
     - Yes.
-It will be great because it will help me solve the rather annoying problem of lack of players and will save more time.
+It will be great because it will help me solve the rather annoying problem of a lack of players and will save more time.

 ### User Interview 3:

 - Demographics:
     - Age: 21
     - Gender: Male
-    - Occupation: Undrgraduate Student
+    - Occupation: Undergraduate Student
     - Hobbies: Football, Volleyball, Swimming, Hiking

 1. What sports do you like to play?
     - I love to play football, but sometimes I do enjoy playing volleyball
 2. What difficulties do you often face when preparing to play that sport (number of players, yard, equipment, ...)
-    - Usually when I want to play football, I have to make sure that my friends are free, and before this was easy but now everyone is busy with their study so it's hard to find a suitable time to play.
+    - Usually, when I want to play football, I have to make sure that my friends are free.
+Before this was easy but now everyone is busy with their studies so it's hard to find a suitable time to play.
 3. How often do you play sports a week?
     - Before, 1-2 matches a week, but now it's 1s and 0s
 4. If the place to play is far from where you live, do you want to go or not?